A free Premium account on the FCL.055 website! Read here

 Causes the gyro axis to spin to the right in the northern hemisphere.

-.astronomic precession is 'earth rate' the gyro drift due to earth rotation 15° / h x sin lm ,.it is the angular velocity or rate of the earth's rotation..it causes the gyro axis to spin to the right in the northern hemisphere..it causes the gyro axis to spin to the left in the southern hemisphere.
+Astronomic precession is 'earth rate' the gyro drift due to earth rotation 15° h x sin lm it is the angular velocity or rate of the earth's rotationit causes the gyro axis to spin to the right in the northern hemisphereit causes the gyro axis to spin to the left in the southern hemisphereCauses the gyro axis to spin to the left in the northern hemisphere. is zero at the north pole. is zero at the south pole.

 2400 m.